-- Control the retrieval of privileged credentials by implementing granular restrictions for any user who requires administrative access to any IT resource.
+- Control the retrieval of privileged credentials by implementing granular restrictions on any user who requires administrative access to any IT resource.

-- Provide privileged access only for genuine users who have passed through multiple stages of authentication, thereby associating every privileged activity with a valid user profile.
+- Provide privileged access only to genuine users who have passed through multiple stages of authentication, thereby associating every privileged activity with a valid user profile.